ndabAP/assocentity/README.md

 # assocentity

-Package assocentity returns the average distance from words to a given entity. **Important**: At the moment, it's not recommend to use special characters for entities.
+Package assocentity returns the average distance from tokens to given entities.
+**Important**: If you use the provided NLP tokenizer, you can't use special characters in entities due its nature of tokenization.

 ## Features

 - Interfere at every step
-- pass aliases to entity
+- Pass aliases to entity
-- provides a default tokenizer
+- Provides a default NLP tokenizer
-- powered by Googles Cloud Natural Language API

 ## Installation